etherisc/gif-sandbox/README.md

   "mnemonic": "candy maple cake sugar pudding cream honey rich smooth crumble sweet treat" }
 ```
-After a successful deploy the product and oracle addresses of the fire insurance are shown in the response body field.
-PLEASE NOTE: You should save the product address for later.
+After a successful deploy the product, riskpool and oracle addresses as well as the FireCoin token (for payment) of the fire insurance are shown in the response body field.
+PLEASE NOTE: You should save those addresses for later.

 ```json
 {